Azure/AKS-Construction/README.md

 ## Project components

+### Helper

+The Helper is a website that provides a guided experience to creating your AKS environment.
+It dynamically changes the parameters to call the bicep code, and facilitates the Azure CLI, GitHub actions and Terraform deployments.

 ### IaC - Bicep code files

 IaC (Infrastructure as Code) code files have been modularised into their component areas.
 [Main.bicep](bicep/main.bicep) references them and they are expected to be present in the same directory.
 The Deployment Helper leverages an Arm json compiled version of all the bicep files.